PlumpMath/less-interop/README.md

 In this case, all the variables in the sub-root will successfully get extracted.

-How can you achieve this sub-root style AST generation?
+How can you achieve this sub-root-style AST generation?
 Check out how [less-loader's WebpackFileManager](https://github.com/webpack/less-loader/blob/master/index.js#L86).